 Establishing a strong root system is important for tomato plants.
 Plant them in full sun and don’t plant too close together so they have plenty of room to grow.

-If your growing cherokee purple tomatoes indoors with plants from seedlings, be sure to give your container enough light by placing it near windows or an artificial light source such as fluorescent lights.
+If you are growing cherokee purple tomatoes indoors with plants from seedlings, be sure to give your container enough light by placing it near windows or an artificial light source such as fluorescent lights.

 If there’s not enough natural sunlight available, try supplementing with artificial lighting about five feet above each pot during daylight hours for 18-24 hours per day.

-Growing cherokee purple tomatoes in containers is a good option for those who are limited on space, with the added benefit of being able to control the environment!
+Growing cherokee purple tomatoes in containers is a good option for those who are limited in space, with the added benefit of being able to control the environment!

-Cherokees also like plenty of sunlight so try planting near window or an artificial light source such as fluorescent lights (if not available) that’s about five feet
+Cherokees also like plenty of sunlight so try planting near the window or an artificial light source such as fluorescent lights (if not available) that’s about five feet.

 Tips: cherokees grow best in rich, well-drained soil with a pH of at least neutral – you can use mulch or peat moss to keep the roots moist and discourage weeds!

-Plant your seeds indoors six weeks before last frost date which is usually March 15th but it varies depending on where you live; check with your local cooperative extension office for specifics .
+Plant your seeds indoors six weeks before the last frost date which is usually March 15th but it varies depending on where you live; check with your local cooperative extension office for specifics.

 This will ensure the soil is rich in nutrients and retains water.